-A Performance Policy has a collection of Performance Objectives in effect at the same time—one or more for each application or workload that runs on the cluster.
+A Performance Policy has a collection of Performance Objectives in effect at the same time; there is one or more Performance Objectives for each application or workload that runs on the cluster.
 Some workloads and their Performance Objectives are more critical to the business than others.
-Some Performance Objectives might be more critical at certain times, and less critical at other times.
+Some Performance Objectives can be more critical at certain times, and less critical at other times.

 hr_pc Performance Class should have an average response time of less than 0.2 seconds.